 And here are all the holidaymakers, sitting in their sauna-bath cars under the downpour, staring at the sea, with their transistors turned up, & their ice-cream running down to their elbows, like cars stuck in a car washer.
 See you very soon. love, Daddy

-What do you thi nk 'transistors' a are?
+What do you think 'transistors' are?
 Mobile phones Radios Jackets Windows

-What are "tower teetering" exam O g and tilting and toppling and Dynamic verbs Modal verbs Auxiliary verbs Linking verbs
+What are "towering and trembling and tilting and toppling and teetering" examples of?
+Dynamic verbs Modal verbs Auxiliary verbs Linking verbs